EastonArcher/HTML-Portfolio-Website/README.md

 # Personal Portfolio Website

 ### Overview
-Dynamic portfolio showcasing skills and achievements which features a modern design with smooth navigation and engaging content.
-Built using HTML and CSS with FontAwesome for icons and JavaScript for interactive elements, this website serves as a portfolio and a display of UI Design
+This dynamic portfolio is a showcase of my skills and achievements, presenting a modern design with seamless navigation and engaging content.
+Created with HTML and CSS, it incorporates FontAwesome for icons and JavaScript for interactive elements.
+Whether you're exploring my UI design projects or getting to know more about me, this website is designed to provide an immersive and informative experience.
 <br>
 <br>
 Hosted here using GitHub Pages